top of page

 Surprisingly, Tlatlacah (serpentmen) are granted almost all the same rights as Ilthir, although they aren’t allowed to occupy positions of political power.

 Since Tlatlacah are not Ilthir, there is nothing in the law that forbids them from worshipping their deity, as long as their sanctuaries do not 'compete' with the ones of Arachnea.
-Some extremists in the Church of Arachnea are of course of the opinion that there should be no sanctuaries built at all, and that the serpentmen should practice only in their own houses, or even that they do not belong at all in the Underdark.
+Some extremists in the Church of Arachnea are of course of the opinion that there should be no sanctuaries built at all, and that the serpentmen should practice only in their own houses, or even that they do not belong at all in the Underworld.
 However, this position is the one of a minority of the Church, with the vast majority of Ilthir, even more so the young ones, fully accepting the Tlatlacah among them.

 Being Tlatlacah known as not being fertile with any other race, there are no racial mixing laws that apply to them for very practical reasons.